hexatomic/hexatomic.github.io/src/documentation/code-review.md

 In research projects like Hexatomic, we propose that this should be the general responsibility of the maintainer(s).
 They can delegate the code reviews to others if appropriate or necessary.
 E.g., if the maintainer is submitting a pull request themself, another person should be responsible for code review.
-Delegating code reviews can be helpful to distribute the workload between several persons.
+Delegating code reviews can help distribute the workload over several people.

 In Hexatomic we have three areas where contributions require code review.